dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Integrating-Javascript-tags-onto-your-website.md

 <a name="next-steps" />
 ## 3. Next steps

-Once you have integrated Snowplow tracking tags on your site, you can [test that the tags fire] (testing teh javascript tracker is firing).
+Once you have integrated Snowplow tracking tags on your site, you can [test that the tags fire] (testing the javascript tracker is firing).

 [Return to setup guide](Setting-up-Snowplow).